 Washington State COVID-19 website

 This website, coronavirus.wa.gov, was created to address developments in our state specifically.
-It includes information on number of cases, how to stay safe, how to comply with the Stay Home, Stay Healthy order and more.
+It includes information on number of cases and how to stay safe and protect others.

 How are classes affected?

-College leadership has not yet made a decision to move summer or fall quarters online.
-If action is taken to move classes online after spring quarter, students and the community will be notified.
+College leadership has not yet made a decision to move future quarters online.
+If action is taken to move classes online after spring quarter, students and the community will be notified as quickly as possible.